andfanilo/streamlit-drawable-canvas/README.md

 ## Features

-- Freedraw, lines and boxes on the canvas, with options on stroke & fill
+- Draw freely, lines, circles and boxes on the canvas, with options on stroke & fill
 - Rotate, skew, scale, move any object of the canvas on demand
 - Select a background color or image to draw on
 - Get image data and every drawn object properties back to Streamlit !